 After proposals are received, ORS will organize a meeting with the appropriate Center review scientists to discuss each project.
 This Review Committee will review each proposal and will either recommend the proposal for one of two pre-defined pathways (the Regulatory Pathway or Non-Regulatory Pathway), or the proposal will be rejected with comments to the investigators.
 Additionally, The Office of Foods through the Science and Research Steering Committee (SRSC) has developed validation guidelines of analytical food methods for Agency-wide implementation in a regulatory capacity.
 A Method Validation Subcommittee will have the responsibility to provide guidance and oversight to all Foods Program laboratories during the method development and validation process and will be the responsible authority for recommendations, evaluations and final approval of all validation studies.

 If the MDVP Review Committee concludes that the project is appropriate for the Regulatory Pathway, the committee will notify the laboratory of its decision.
 The proposal will either be approved as written or approved with minor revisions.
 Final approval of the project proposal will result in its appearance on the CARTS Intramural Projects list and will represent the start date of the research.

-If approved for validation, ORS will coordinate with the Centers to validate the method according to a recommended validation level, if applicable.
+If the method studied merits consideration for validation, ORS will coordinate with the Centers to validate the method according to a recommended validation level, if applicable.
 After the method is validated at the appropriate recommended level, the method should be submitted for inclusion into a regulatory compendium (i.e AOAC), an approved FDA compliance program, or peer reviewed journal.
 If a method fails validation, it may be determined not fit for use and terminated or re-proposed for validation by the principle investigators.

 If the MDVP Review Committee concludes that the proposal is not appropriate for the Regulatory Pathway, ORS will decide whether the proposal is appropriate for the Non-Regulatory Pathway.
 ORS will review the proposal to determine its value as a non-regulatory method such as for use as a laboratory screening tool.
 If ORS determines there is no value in this proposal as a non-regulatory method, the proposal will not be approved and the laboratory will be notified why.